BioSTEAMDevelopmentGroup/Bioindustrial-Park/BioSTEAM 2.x.x/biorefineries/lactic/README.rst

 Analyses
 --------
-Multiple analysis modules (in ./analyses) were used to evaluate the biorefinery from different aspects for [1], including: full Monte Carlo simulation, titer-yield-productivity analysis for the fermentation process, evaluate feedstocks of varying carbohydrate contents and at different prices, and evaluate feedstocks of varying succinic acid content.
+Multiple analysis modules (in ./analyses) were used to evaluate the biorefinery from different aspects for [1]_, including: full Monte Carlo simulation, titer-yield-productivity analysis for the fermentation process, evaluate feedstocks of varying carbohydrate contents and at different prices, and evaluate feedstocks of varying succinic acid content.

+Note that results used in the manuscript [1]_ were generated using biosteam v2.20.21 and thermosteam v0.20.26

 To reproduce the results, directly run the script of interest, and results will be saved as Excel files in the same directory path as the module.